France 4: France 4 (2001–present)

 In 2001, when the French digital terrestrial television system was in its developmental stage, the socialist government of Lionel Jospin asked the president of France Télévisions to consider a bouquet of public channels to be broadcast digitally, so that the public broadcaster could have involvement in this project.
 France Télévisions proposed the creation of three new channels: "France 1", "France 4" and "France 6", an all-news channel, a channel dedicated to the regions, and a channel featuring repeat broadcasts of France 2 and France 3.

-Eventually, France Télévisions would have four digital channels besides France 2 and France 3, with three of them occupying existing channels: France 5 (formerly La Cinquième), Arte, and La Chaîne Parlementaire (a legislative channel); France 5 and Arte would switch from a combined service to two separate 24-hour services in the spring of 2005.
+Eventually, France Télévisions would have four digital channels besides France 2 and France 3, with three of them occupying existing channels: France 5 (formerly La Cinquième), Arte, and La Chaîne Parlementaire (a legislative channel); this led to France 5 and Arte being broadcast on two separated channels on digital (as they were already broadcast fully on cable television), after being a combined service on analog.
 France Télévisions thus only had space for one more new channel.
-The group eventually proposes the existing "Festival" to be the "new" channel.
-On 23 October 2002, the Audiovisual Superior Council authorised Festival to begin broadcasting in digital.
-France Télévisions planned for Festival to be renamed "France 8" (as it would have been the eighth television network in France) or "France Prime", but opted instead for France 4 after being allocated to channel 14.
+The group eventually proposed that Festival become a free-to-air channel.
+On 23 October 2002, the Audiovisual Superior Council authorized Festival to begin broadcasting in digital.
+France Télévisions planned for Festival to be renamed "France 8" (as it would have been the eighth television network in France) or "France Prime", but opted instead for France 4 to fit in between the other channels from the network.
 The newly created France 4 proposed to present a variety of entertainment, sports, fiction, cinema and series.

+In January 2009, Arte sold its 11% share in the channel to France Télévisions for €4.62 million.
 In July 2009, France 4 began broadcasting in 16:9.
 On 6 October 2011, France 4 launched its HD feed.

-On 19 December 2009, France Télévisions launched Ludo, a new unique children's brand, to merge all former blocks Toowam (France 3), Les Zouzous (France 5, for preschoolers) and KD2A (France 2, the channel ceased to broadcast children shows).
+On 19 December 2009, France Télévisions launched Ludo, a new unique children's brand, which merged all former blocks Toowam (France 3), Les Zouzous (France 5, for preschoolers) and KD2A (France 2, the channel ceased to broadcast children shows).
 Ludo was broadcast on France 3 (focusing on generalist children's shows), France 5 (for preschoolers) and France 4 focused on more teenagers programs like 6teen, live-action shows and action shows, and broadcasts at middays and preevenings.
-Due to bad ratings, Ludo was removed from France 5 and France 4 on 25 June 2011: on France 5, it became Zouzous, and on France 4, the children's shows became broadcast without a branded block.
+Due to bad ratings, Ludo was removed from France 5 and France 4 on 25 June 2011, making Ludo a France 3 exclusive: on France 5, it became Zouzous, and on France 4, the children's shows became broadcast without a branded block.

 France 4 continued to broadcast cartoons only at mornings, and starting September 2013 until midday.
-These cartoons continued to target a teenager audience, with action shows (Code Lyoko, Wakfu, DC and Marvel cartoons), and sometimes more adult shows like Mad and Crash Canyon.
+These cartoons continued to target a teenager audience, with action shows (Code Lyoko, Wakfu, DC and Marvel cartoons).
+France 4 also allowed time to more adult shows like Mad and Crash Canyon, and had created Studio 4 (now Studio par France.tv Slash) in 2012.